 At an altitude of 1250 meters, this tranquil hill station is located on top of a ridge on the east of river Teesta.
-Kalimpong is a charming town and the head quarter of a district by the same name that was created in 2017.
-It is a historic town with major Lepcha population and a unique culture of its own.
+Kalimpong is a charming town and the headquarter of a district by the same name that was created in 2017.
+It is a historic town with major Lepcha population and the unique culture of its own.
 The tourist attractions in Kalimpong includes its beautiful serene environment, great view of snow capped mountains and exquisite surrounding countryside.
 After Darjeeling, this is the second most popular tourist destination in the hills.

 To See and Do

-Close to Deolo Hill top is the Kalimpong Science City, which is also worth a visit if you have some extra hours in hand.
+Close to Deolo Hilltop is the Kalimpong Science City, which is also worth a visit if you have some extra hours in hand.
 If you are accompanied by children, then this place is worth a visit.

-Zong Dog Palri Fo-Brang Gompa: Built in the mid-1970s and consecrated by Dalai Lama at `Durpin Dara` Hill, 5km south of the town, this 'Gompa' (monastery) houses impressive wall-paintings and a rare three dimensional `mandal` upstairs.
-You can climb the stairs and reach the top of the monastery for better view of the surroundings.
+Zong Dog Palri Fo-Brang Gompa: Built in the mid-1970s and consecrated by Dalai Lama at `Durpin Dara` Hill, 5km south of the town, this 'Gompa' (monastery) houses impressive wall-paintings and a rare three-dimensional `mandal` upstairs.
+You can climb the stairs and reach the top of the monastery for a better view of the surroundings.
 Groups of monks chanting prayers inside the main hall is an experience that you will remember for a long time.

-Golf Course – The scenic golf course can be visited as part of Sightseeing tour of Kalimpong town.
+Golf Course – The scenic golf course can be visited as part of the Sightseeing tour of Kalimpong town.
 This nine hole (12 greens) golf course is dedicated to the people of the town and its visitors by the Indian army.

 Flower Nurseries: Kalimpong, an important orchid-growing area, also produces gladiolas and a variety of other flowers that are exported from here to the cities all over India and also abroad.
 There are some great cactus nurseries also in town that showcases about 1500 variety of cacti.
 The B.N Pradhan Nursery, Flowerwood Nursery are among the more popular ones to visit.